Trick (1999 film): Sequel

 In a December 2012 AfterElton.com interview, director Fall stated that he and writer Schafer were in the early stages of developing a sequel to Trick.
 Fall said the film would take place 12 years after the first one, with main characters Gabriel and Mark — not having stayed together because they were "not really right for each other" — meeting again and falling in love as grown men in their 40s.

 Fall announced in a non-public social media post in August 2018 that script for the sequel was completed and the project was moving forward, with Coco Peru attached to co-star.
 Scheduled for release in 2019, the film will be set in Los Angeles.
 Fall subsequently told Out that Campbell, Pitoc, Spelling, Beyer and Hayes would be reprising their roles in Trick 2.
 Other cast members announced in September 2018 include Guillermo Diaz, Jimmy Fowlie, Tara Karsian, Arne Gjelten, Joe Arellano, and Elizabeth Regensburger-Gonzalez.

+Later, Fall put a message on his website stating "Sadly, Trick 2 is not happening".

+Musical adaptation

+The film was adapted into a stage musical, titled Trick!
+The Musical, and debuted on May 1, 2025, at Out Front Theater Company in Atlanta, Georgia, with book and lyrics by Schafer, music by Arthur LaFrentz Bacon, and direction by Paul Conroy.
+The musical debuted as Out Front Theater's closing production of its ninth season, with a planned run until May 17.